nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 [1]Weerd & Brinkkemper “Towards a reference framework for software product management” [2] Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)

+Question 1: GAP/CVA/IVA Analysis?

+According to [5] GAP analysis is a measurement echnique which can find out the positive or negative gaps that exist between what the product offers and what the customer actually wants.
+There can be different ways to understand this concept, when the product offers more than what the customer wants then there is said to be a positive gap and vice-versa.
+Customer Value Analysis is similar to GAP analysis can be used ot measure the quality post-release an these results can be used to enhance the next round of requirements.

+Unlike the above mentioned techniques Internal Value Analysis is manily used for checking if the product is in line with the strategies of the company taking various criteria into account.

 Question 2: What tools are available for continuous integration?